Prozzäk: Reunions

-After being inactive for several years, Prozzäk performed a reunion concert at the Atomic Lollipop Festival in Toronto on July 18, 2015, where they debuted a new single.

-On September 18, 2015, Prozzäk released their first single in over ten years entitled "Baby I Need Your Love (Pussy Cat Pussy Cat)".
-This was followed by "Love Fools Anonymous" on June 15, 2016; in November that year they released "My Little Snowflake".
+After being inactive for several years, Prozzäk performed a reunion concert at the Atomic Lollipop Festival in Toronto on July 18, 2015, where they debuted a new song.
+Entitled "Baby I Need Your Love (Pussy Cat Pussy Cat)", its September 18, 2015 release became their first single in a decade.
+This was followed by "Love Fools Anonymous" on June 15, 2016; in November of that year they released "My Little Snowflake".

 On February 3, 2017, Prozzäk released the single "Love Me Tinder" from an album in progress.
-An animated music video for the single debuted on March 17.
+An animated music video by Kevin Muhlbach for the single debuted on March 17.
 Titled Forever 1999, the album was released on March 31, 2017.
+It was supported by a tour across Canada that spring.
 In March 2018, the band attempted to launch Prozzak: Love Addicts, an animated series produced by Portfolio Entertainment and Duopoly.
+The project didn't receive financing and went unproduced.

 In September 2018, Prozzäk toured across Canada with Aqua and Whigfield as part of the "Rewind Tour".

-On September 9, 2019, Prozzäk announced that they would embark on their final tour titled the "Never Get Over You Farewell Tour".
+On September 9, 2019, Prozzäk announced that they would embark on their final tour, titled the "Never Get Over You Farewell Tour".
 On May 22, 2022, Prozzäk reunited to perform at "Fizzfest" in Toronto, opening for Bran Van 3000.
+On August 25, 2023, Prozzäk performed as part of "Y2K @ Churchill Square" for Edmonton's Pride Festival.